shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const queryParams = {
   'type': ["addition"], // [String] | Show images that were added, deleted, or edited; by default, the endpoint returns images that were updated in any of these ways
+  'start_date': "2021-03-29T00:00:00Z OR 2021-03-29", // String | Show images updated on or after the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency.
+  'end_date': "2021-03-29T23:59:59Z OR 2021-03-30", // String | Show images updated before the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency.
+Please note that the end date must be at least 5 minutes after the start date.
-  'start_date': new Date("2021-03-29"), // Date | Show images updated on or after the specified date 'end_date': new Date("2021-03-29"), // Date | Show images updated before the specified date 'interval': "1 HOUR", // String | Show images updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows images that were updated in the hour preceding the request
+  'interval': "1 HOUR", // String | Show images updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows images that were updated in the hour preceding the request
   'page': 1, // Number | Page number
   'per_page': 100, // Number | Number of results per page